 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Berkshire Hathaway Inc., headquartered in the US, has set ambitious climate commitments aimed at significantly reducing its greenhouse gas (GHG) emissions.
-Although specific emissions data for the most recent year is not available, the company has outlined a clear strategy for future reductions.
-Berkshire Hathaway Energy (BHE) has committed to achieving a 50% reduction in GHG emissions from 2005 levels by 2030.
-This target applies to both Scope 1 and Scope 2 emissions.
-To meet this goal, BHE plans to invest in renewable energy sources such as wind and solar, while also retiring an additional 16 coal generation units between 2023 and 2030.
-This initiative reflects a reliable and cost-effective approach to transitioning towards low-carbon generation.
-Overall, Berkshire Hathaway's commitment to reducing its carbon footprint demonstrates a proactive stance in addressing climate change and aligns with industry standards for sustainability.
+Although specific emissions data for the most recent year is not available, the company has outlined clear reduction targets for its operations.
+Berkshire Hathaway Energy (BHE) plans to achieve a 50% reduction in GHG emissions from 2005 levels by the year 2030.
+This target applies to both Scope 1 and Scope 2 emissions, reflecting the company's commitment to transitioning towards low-carbon energy sources.
+To meet this goal, BHE intends to invest in renewable energy projects, including wind and solar, and retire an additional 16 coal generation units between 2023 and 2030.
+These initiatives demonstrate Berkshire Hathaway's proactive approach to addressing climate change and its dedication to sustainable energy practices.
+By focusing on significant reductions in emissions, the company aims to contribute positively to the global effort against climate change while ensuring reliable and cost-effective energy solutions.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.